Manufacturing – The Process

 When the cook time is up, the mold comes out of the oven into a cooling chamber where it is rinsed with reclaimed water for 15 minutes to cool slowly and evenly.
-After which, it comes to a workstation where a special tool is used to pry the casting out of its mold.
+After this, it comes to a workstation where a special tool is used to pry the casting out of its mold.

 This combination of material and manufacturing methods make our products virtually indestructible.

 What are not indestructible are the molds themselves.
 The molds are made of metal and are susceptible to rusting, pitting, corrosion and other damaging conditions.